Christmas in London 2026: The 25 Most Magical Things to Do

 Hampton Court Palace is one of our favourite palaces – and it’s a fantastic backdrop for a Christmas market.
 The palace’s annual ‘Festive Fayre’ is a great chance to step back in time while enjoying a culinary feast in its stunning courtyards and grounds.

 While Hampton Court isn’t located in Central London (it’s in Greater London), it’s definitely worth the trip!
-In fact, this iconic palace makes for a fantastic day trip from London any time of year – and we’ve been many times.
+In fact, this iconic palace makes for a fantastic day trip from London by train any time of year – and we’ve been many times.

 On two weekends in December, you can explore Henry VIII’s famous residence and its 60-acre gardens alongside street food stalls and artisan producers.
 There’s also an ice rink, Christmas cooking demos, and more.